William Brown (bridge designer)

-William Christopher Brown OBE (16 September 1928 – 16 March 2005) was a structural engineer and bridge designer who specialised in suspension bridges.
+William Christopher Brown South Wales, Great Britain (16 September 1928 – London, 16 March 2005) was a British structural engineer and bridge designer who specialised in suspension bridges.
 He is credited with the idea of designing bridge decks with an aerofoil-shaped cross section (in effect an upside-down wing) for stability in a wide variety of wind conditions.

 He was educated at Monmouth School, University College, Southampton and Imperial College London.

 He was one of the principal designers at Freeman Fox & Partners (now Hyder Consulting) from 1956 to 1985.

 In 1987 he set up the Brown Beech & Associates.